 Georges Head is a popular venue for weddings and other events, and rightfully so: from it, you have a 180-degree view of the city skyline, several harbour beaches, and North Head.

 For sweeping vistas of outer Sydney Harbour, get thyself to North Head, the outermost headland in the harbour.
-You can drive or catch the occasional bus from Manly, but it’s more fun to cycle to North Head or walk there via the scenic trail.
+You can drive or catch the occasional bus from Manly, but it’s more fun to cycle to North Head or walk there via the North Head Sanctuary Loop.
 No matter your mode of transport, be sure to make a picnic out of it and catch the sun setting over Sydney.